 Picture this scenario: some of these mammoth organisations may comprise a staggering 200-300 teams and an army of 10,000 developers.
 In the traditional way of doing things, these teams often operated separately, hardly ever engaging in meaningful conversations unless a dire crisis necessitated it.

 Historically, alignment efforts were primarily directed at the leadership team level, with multiple layers of management in between.
 This hierarchy might have conveyed information, but it rarely offers meaningful cross-team interactions.
-It created an endless struggle for resources, budget allocations, and coveted opportunities to work on high-visibility projects.
+It created an endless struggle for resources, budget constraints, and coveted opportunities to work on high-visibility projects.

 The concept of projects has often resulted in conflicting efforts.
 One team's release had the unfortunate tendency to disrupt the work of another team on a separate project, causing unintended clashes and setbacks.
 This is where PI Planning enters the stage as a transformative force.
 It serves as the catalyst, compelling these enterprises to bring their teams together—physically in the same room or virtually on the same call—to initiate long overdue conversations.